bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## 5. Solution Concept
 * The pipelines(collection of plugins) will be shareable across different accounts
-* The feeds are belong to the users, ChRIS will not share each user's own feed
+* The feeds belong to the users, ChRIS will not share each user's own feed
 * Users can add tags for their feeds, ChRIS will not share each user's tags
 * Set up react scaffolding using [create-react-app](https://github.com/facebook/create-react-app) and get familiar with redux.
 * (Crucial work!)Set up [ChRIS store UI](https://github.com/FNNDSC/ChRIS_store_ui) by using redux and then look at replacing [undux](https://github.com/bcherny/undux) with redux in chris store UI, which is a light version of redux.